random-guys/swapi-frontend-developer-test/README.md

 ## Extra Bonus Points
 The following items will earn you bonus points.
 They are not requirements, the challenge is 100% completeable without them.
-- Use Vue/React which is our frontend stack
+- Use Vue which is the preferred framework
-- Include animation / Micro-interactions
+- Include animations & micro-interactions 👌🏾

 Finally, we'd like to say *Good luck!
 And have fun!*